Running Jobs

 to spool it for asynchronous execution.

-- The course for which you run the job.
-You can see the course tags that you can use when you log in via
+- The course or project for which you run the job.
+You can see the course or project tags that you can use when you log in via

 ssh